sebadob/rauthy/CONTRIBUTING.md

 ### Local SMTP Relay

-If you want to use a local SMTP relay for testing E-Mails, there are just recipes for [maildev](https://github.com/maildev/maildev):
+If you want to use a local SMTP relay for testing E-Mails, there are just recipes for [mailcrab](https://github.com/tweedegolf/mailcrab/):

-`just maildev-start` will start the docker container for `maildev`.
+`just mailcrab-start` will start the docker container for `mailcrab`.
 The UI will be available via http://localhost:1080 You need to set in the config:
 - `SMTP_URL=localhost`
 - `SMTP_DANGER_INSECURE=true`

-You can stop the container with `just maildev-stop`.
+You can stop the container with `just mailcrab-stop`.

 ## Before Submitting a PR